Building native tokens on Cardano for pleasure and profit

 - Finally, submit and sign transactions to transfer tokens between addresses.

-Native token tutorials and exercises are available on our developer site to help developers mint tokens, create monetary policies, and learn how to execute multi-asset transactions.
+Native token tutorials and exercises are available on our Cardano documentation site to help developers mint tokens, create monetary policies, and learn how to execute multi-asset transactions.

 We are already seeing particular interest from stake pool operators for this.
 So far, hundreds of test tokens have been created, and we continue to improve the CLI based on feedback.
 We welcome your comments and encourage community testing.